haoxins/haoxins.github.io/archived/2021-machine-learning.md

   test and validate code and components but also do the same for data schemas and models.

+* A *level 0 process* is concerned only with deploying the trained model as a prediction service.
+* One of the *key goals* of **level one** is to perform *continuous training of the model*, by *automating the training pipeline*.
+* The truth is that the current stage are at the current stage of the development of
+  MLOps best practices, **level two** is still somewhat *speculative*.

+* To construct *ML pipelines components* need to be *reusable*, *composable*, and potentially *shareable* across pipelines.
+  - In addition, components should ideally be *containerized*.

 ## Machine Learning Modeling Pipelines in Production

 ### Neural Architecture Search